pierre83/Ethernet/README.md

 7.EthernetServer: (1a-1b) avoid to start another server which was sometimes the case.
 This avoid also the loss of messages and sometime inexplicable response delays

+8.socket: socketRecv() does'nt take into account when there is no datas waiting to be read in the buffer in UDP mode.

 bugs created:
 -------------